loomnetwork/loom-sdk-documentation/docs/ja/binance-loom-ethereum.md

 }
 ```

 First, it approves the transfer gateway to take the tokens and then calls the `depositERC20` method on the Rinkeby transfer gateway.
-The method expects two parameters: the amount to transfer and the address of the contract.
+The method expects two parameters: the amount to transfer and the address of the token contract.

-//TODO: add video

 ## Moving Tokens from Ethereum to Binance